 Ophiocordyceps and Camponotus has lead to a tight Co-evolution between the two groups, resulting in the many different host-specific pairings shown below!

-The truly remarkable nature of behavioral manipulating fungi is not unique to zombie ants.
-As a mater of fact, there are many other species of Ophiocordyceps that infect other types of insects as well, including bees and wasps, and several other species of zombie fungi that infect and manipulate the behavior of insects ranging from cicadas to fruit flies!
+The truly remarkable nature of behavioral manipulation is not unique to zombie ants.
+Some Ophiocordyceps species infect other types of insects as well, including bees, beetles, and wasps.
+As a mater of fact, there are many other groups of fungi that infect and manipulate the behavior of insects like cicadas, beetles, and fruit flies as well!

-Active learning is a modernized group of teaching and learning practices which involve active participation of students in the classroom.
-This approach generates higher levels of understanding when compared the traditional lecture-style teaching and learning.
+Active learning is a modernized set of teaching and learning practices that involve active participation of students in the classroom.
+This approach has been shown to generate higher levels of understanding when compared the traditional lecture-style teaching and learning.
 While "passive learning" simply involves listening and taking notes, active learning includes a wide array of hands-on and/or critical thinking activities that incorporate higher levels of thinking (e.g., role-playing, case studies, group projects, think-pair-share, clicker questions, flipped lecture, peer teaching or review, three step interviews, debate, and hands on activities, just to name a few).
-These higher levels of thinking are outlined in Bloom's Taxonomy as Application, Analysis, Evaluation, and Creation, and lead to better retention of information and a greater ability to apply learned material.
+These higher levels of thinking are outlined in Bloom's Taxonomy as Application, Analysis, Evaluation, and Creation.
+Together, these lead to better retention of information and a greater ability to apply learned material.